 Joanna Stalnaker (Ph.D.
 New York University; B.A.
-Swarthmore College) works primarily on Enlightenment literature, philosophy, and science with an interdisciplinary focus on intellectual history and literary form.
-Other interests include sexuality and knowledge, theater and revolution, and the place of women writers in literary history.
-Her first book, The Unfinished Enlightenment: Description in the Age of the Encyclopedia (Cornell University Press, 2010), was awarded the Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.
-She has published articles in Representations, Diderot Studies, and Studies in Eighteenth-Century Culture.
-Her current project, Enlightenment Endings: Testaments for a Philosophical Age, looks at the last works of the philosophes to ascertain both their intimate view of aging and death and their historical view of the end of their era.
-She is also co-editing, with Nicholas Cronk, a special volume of the Romanic Review on authorship in eighteenth-century France.
+Swarthmore College) works on Enlightenment literature, philosophy and science with an interdisciplinary focus on intellectual history and literary form.
+Other interests include sexuality and knowledge, theater and revolution and the place of women writers in literary history.
+Her first book, The Unfinished Enlightenment: Description in the Age of the Encyclopedia (Cornell University Press, 2010), won the Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.
+She has published articles in Representations, Diderot Studies and Studies in Eighteenth-Century Culture and has co-edited a special volume of the Romanic Review on authorship in eighteenth-century France.
 Her current project, The Enlightenment’s Last Words, is a study of the last works of the French philosophes.
 She was the recipient of a Lenfest Distinguished Faculty Award at Columbia in 2014.
-She serves on the editorial boards of Oxford University Studies in the Enlightenment and the Romanic Review, on the MLA Division Executive Committee for Eighteenth-Century French Literature, and on the Board of the Society of Fellows at Columbia University.
+She serves on the editorial boards of Oxford University Studies in the Enlightenment and the Romanic Review, on the MLA Delegate Assembly and Division Executive Committee for Eighteenth-Century French Literature and formerly served on the Board of the Society of Fellows at Columbia University.
 She directs two M.A. programs at Columbia’s Global Center for Europe at Reid Hall in Paris, the M.A. in History and Literature and the M.A. in Global French Studies.
-At Columbia, she teaches a wide range of graduate and undergraduate courses, including Human Variety in the Enlightenment, Rousseau and His Critics, Enlightenment / Counter-Enlightenment, Theater and Revolution, Introduction to History and Literature, Sexual Enlightenment, French Theater on Stage, and Literature Humanities.
+At Columbia, she teaches a wide range of graduate and undergraduate courses, including Human Variety in the Enlightenment, Rousseau and His Critics, Enlightenment / Counter-Enlightenment, Theater and Revolution, Introduction to History and Literature, Sexual Enlightenment, French Theater in Performance and Literature Humanities.